 If you supported Clinton’s 2016 presidential campaign, you may have received this email in your inbox:

-It uses a personalized subject line — “(First), I hope you’ll join me” — to compel recipients to open.
+It uses a personalized subject line — “(First name), I hope you’ll join me” — to compel recipients to open.

 For most marketers, that’s a bad subject line.
 In fact, for most marketers it’s an awful subject line.
 It doesn’t answer the question every prospect asks before engaging with any kind of advertising online: “What’s in it for me?”

 If it were used by one of us here at Instapage, you’d probably glance at the “From” column in your inbox and scroll right by the email.
 So, why does it work here?